Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 ---
 ## Introduction:

 The Yusen Hotel Management analysis was prepared with Microsoft Excel and PowerBI.
 Time analysis exploration into reservation trends was performed including Seasonality, Festive periods, weekday vs weekend etc. Key insights into the performance of several Agents and overall hotel performance from set KPI were gained.
-Further insights on Customers type (family with children, single or couples visitors) were also obtained.
+Further insights on customer types (family with children, single or couples visitors) were also obtained.

 ---
 ## Problem Statement:

 The objectives of the analysis are:
 - Perform Time analysis exploration into reservation trends.
-- identify the top performing agents.
+- identify the top-performing agents.
-- use KPIs to measure the performance of the hotels with respect to the revenue generated.
+- use KPIs to measure the performance of the hotels for the revenue generated.
 - use the insights gained to make recommendations for optimization.

 ---
 ## Data Source:

-The datasets used for this project was from a Microsoft Excel workbook provided by the Tech Instistute "DAHEL Techies" where I completed my internship.
-I studied the datasets alongside the data dictionary and figured out the approach to take for the analysis.
+The datasets used for this project were from a Microsoft Excel workbook provided by the Tech Institute "DAHEL Techies," where I completed my internship.
+I studied the datasets alongside the data dictionary and figured out the approach for the analysis.

 Click [here](Dataset.xlsx) for Datasets.
-Also refer to [data dictionary](Dataset_dictionary.xlsx)
+Also, refer to [data dictionary](Dataset_dictionary.xlsx)

 ---
 ## Data Transformation: